tjusummers/DS_prepare/Case_Product_Knowledge/Prod_Sense_Tips.md

 # General frame to answer questions

 ## Case Study Interview
-We need to show that we have scientific method to solve a problem.
+We need to show that we have scientific/structured method to solve a problem.
 - Fit the problem into a framework (how? pending)
 - Scope of the problem
 - List possible reasons which causes the issue